quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 On the receiving side, when a RESET_STREAM_AT frame is received, the receiving part of the stream enters the "Size Known" state.
+Once all data up to the smallest Reliable Size have been received, it enters the "Data Recvd" state.
+Similarly to
-Once all data up to the Reliable Size have been received, it enters the "Data Recvd" state.
-Similarly to the sending side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credits.
+the sending side, transition from "Size Known" to "Data Recvd" might happen immediately or involve issuance of additional flow control credits.